 The Smartlux has five color modes: normal, black on white, white on black, black on yellow, and yellow on black.
 These high contrast modes could be useful for reducing eye strain (as with the white on black or yellow on black modes), and they seemed to work well with my textbook with black text on a white background.

-Another feature that may be useful is the LED lights that can be turned on and off.
+Another feature that may be useful is adjustable LED lights that can be turned on or off depending on the use case.
 The LEDs will be necessary for reading most items or books especially if you require one of the high-contrast modes.
 But in cases where you may use the Smartlux with a screen on a tablet, phone, or other large electronic screen, the LEDs will have to be turned off to prevent glare.
-Though most tablets and phones do have their own accessibility features that may be used to enlarge text on-screen, some cases do require magnification.
+Though most tablets and phones do have their own accessibility features that may be used to enlarge text on-screen, this feature can be helpful.
 In the example I will share, I was looking at my tablet while it was placed on a table.
 I opened my browser to a news website with fairly small print and thumbnails that aren’t always the easiest to see.
 If you’ve used a tablet or a phone much for web browsing, you will have seen that some sites will not allow you to pinch to zoom and do not seem to resize to the font size you have chosen in your device accessibility settings or internet browser.
 In these cases, it may be useful to use the SmartLux.
+This feature is also useful if you are looking at someone else’s tablet or phone for short period of time.

 Another useful feature involves the versatility of the stand on the bottom of the SmartLux.
 This stand has three levels of adjustment: folded up for handheld use; folded out once for use with writing; and folded out all the way for use as a stand on top of a flat surface.
 The closed position was the one that I found myself using most often because it makes the most sense when reading a textbook or any longer amount of text.
 The writing mode could be very useful for a child learning to write or for anyone filling out or signing documents or forms that can often be printed painfully small.